Phfish1/Skole-Dokumentasjon/egne_prosjekter/skole_kalkulator/readme.md

 > Simple countdown for all our favorite dates 😋

-this calculator calculates the amount of school days left.
+this calculator calculates the amount of school days left, and the time left of that school day.
-School dates accounts for dates where you should be at school
+School dates accounts for dates where you should be at school.

 - what it accounts for: ⚙️
   - Holidays 🇳🇴